Spouse super contributions

 - You and your spouse must not live separately on a permanent basis

-It’s also worth considering that you won’t be eligible to claim the tax offset if your spouse has exceeded their non-concessional contributions cap for the financial year, or if their super balance is $1.6 million (for 2020-21 financial year) or more on 30 June of the previous financial year in which the contribution was made.2 View the ATO's website for more information.
+It’s also worth considering that you won’t be eligible to claim the tax offset if your spouse has exceeded their non-concessional contributions cap for the financial year, or if their super balance is $1.7 million (for the 2021-22 financial year) or more on 30 June of the previous financial year in which the contribution was made.3 View the ATO's website for more information.

 How can I make a spouse super contribution?